btrani/ud/movie_trailers/readme.md

   * Place the following lines in this file:
     * [themoviedb.org]
     * Key = "YOUR API KEY"
-  * This file should be placed in the same folder as the other python scripts.
+  * This file should be placed in the same directory as the other python scripts.
 3. fresh_tomatoes.py

+To generate an html page of the current top rated movies, run entertainment.py.
+This will create a new file in the same directory and automatically open a new browser window displaying your page.
+Each box is clickable, which will bring up the movie's English trailer on Youtube.
+Depending on the current list, some movies may not have an English trailer available.